-In late June, Herland’s President and Cemetery Steward Andrew Schreiber was approached by author and educator Suzanne Kelley to be interviewed for her new book, Dead Bodies that Matter: Toward an Environmental Ethic...
+In late June, Herland’s President and Cemetery Steward Andrew Schreiber was approached by author and educator Suzanne Kelly to be interviewed for her new book, The Greening of Death – A Reclamation (tentative...
 READ MORE

 Welcome to Herland

 As an outgrowth of the Windward Community’s Sustainability Education and Research Center, Herland Forest is dedicated to learning, teaching and presenting wholesome alternatives to today’s commerical, industrial burial practices.